MicrosoftDocs/win32/desktop-src/tablet/ianalysisregion.md

 ---
-Description: 'Exposes methods and properties for a region that represents an area of a document.' ms.assetid: 'ee823a9e-a144-4394-847e-abf390fb839a'
+Description: Exposes methods and properties for a region that represents an area of a document. ms.assetid: ee823a9e-a144-4394-847e-abf390fb839a
 title: IAnalysisRegion interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IAnalysisRegion interface